sdhar3/ADA-Project/README.md

 * Apply the model to find keywords for the reviews so that it become easier for future customers to get a better general idea of the reviews without have to read all of them.
 * Visualize these keywords for some of the reviews that were given for particular items being sold on Amazon.

+## For Milestone 2
+We pivoted our idea towards predicting the helpfulness of a review based on just the words in a review.
+So far, we have tried 2 seperate models.
+The first being a model built with keras.
+This basis for the model is to take the reviews and extract to the vocabulary in the reviews to then predict the helpfulness.
+The second model we tried was a neural network that we built from scratch.
+The model is a single layer model for which you can change the number of hidden nodes in the hidden layer.
+The neural network that we built is faster because it removes some ineffiencies in math for the back prop and forward pass when updating the weights between layers.
+This model also use a ratio to express what words appear more in helpful reviews and which words appear more in unhelpful reviews.
+The results from both models are not so promising as they only perform, on average, 5%-10% better than random guessing.
+We have tried many different ways to try to get better results including the following:
+* creating a helpfulness factor that accounts for a higher number of good reviews.
+* changing the number of hidden nodes, learning rate, min_count for removing highly specific words, and polarity_cutoff.
+* adding more data from different datasets
+* changing the training size to testing size ratio

+For next steps we are going to try another type of neural network, and add more steps to the pre_processing for words.

+Some patterns that I have began to see:
+* It is my belief that the datasets are to broad.
+I think that if we run the model on data from specfically jean reviews or phone reviews, that we would get much better results.
+This is because from looking at the words that are appear more often in helpful reviews, we see that they are more specfic.
+My thoughts on this are that the categories right now are too generic and for reviews to be considered helpful they need to be, in general more specific.
+Reviews that just say something along the lines of "this is great!" will not get higher helpful reviews, but more in detail reviews will.
+Therefore the word specificity is very important and the categories need to be smaller because generic words do not hold much value with regards to helpfulness.
+The next step is to see if can filter these categories a little more.
+* The models are basically sentiment analysis if the min_count is increased and the polarity =0.
+* I will add one more layer to the neural network to see if that helps.

 ## Questions for TAa
 Add here some questions you have for us, in general or project-specific.